 The only con to Contena is that it’s quite expensive.
-It’s the only paid job board on this list and it costs $497 for a one-year membership and $997 for a two-year membership.
+It’s one of the few paid job boards on this list, costing $497 for a one-year membership and $997 for a two-year membership.
 This can easily throw the other pros out the window since you can get the same benefits at no cost with other job boards.

-But what I love about ProBlogger is that it’s easy and simple.
-The website never lags and the process of pitching for a writing job is straightforward.
+But what I love about ProBlogger is that the job site is easy and simple.
+The website never lags, and the process of pitching for a writing job is straightforward.
 You must register as a candidate before creating a resume and applying for a gig.

-Darren Rowse, the founder of ProBlogger also runs a blog and email newsletter that provides helpful and in-depth tips, tricks, and tutorials on how to increase blog traffic, write higher-quality posts, and make money writing about what you love.
+Darren Rowse, the founder of ProBlogger, also runs a blog and email newsletter that provides helpful and in-depth tips, tricks, and tutorials on increasing blog traffic, writing higher-quality posts, and making money writing about what you love.

-And the process of getting jobs on this site couldn’t be easier.
+And the process of getting jobs on this site couldn’t be more straightforward.
 Simply go to their website and sign up for an account as a freelancer.
 Next, search for the type of job you want, for example, “freelance writing” and pitch your services to whatever business needs your writing.

-Upwork is a helpful site for freelance writers who’re just starting out and would like to get their feet wet.
-Often there are tons of things to consider like designing a freelance website and promoting your services.
+Upwork is a helpful site for freelance writers who’re just starting and would like to get their feet wet.
+There are many things to consider, like designing a freelance website and promoting your services.
 But with Upwork, all you have to worry about is landing clients.

-Upwork’s commissions start at 20% until you’ve earned $500 and it goes down to 10%.
-Once you’ve earned over $10000 with the platform, you only pay 5% commission.
-It also has an advance payment protection fee so if you’ve completed a project and a client refuses to pay, Upwork will transfer the amount to your account.
+Upwork’s commissions start at 20% until you’ve earned $500, and it goes down to 10%.
+Once you’ve earned over $10000 with the platform, you only pay a 5% commission.
+It also has an advance payment protection fee, so if you’ve completed a project and a client refuses to pay, Upwork will transfer the amount to your account.

 UpWork is a good choice for writers looking for new clients or testimonials.
 But I suggest you only stay on Upwork for as long as you need to since your freelance career can stagnate, and you have to pay a cut to UpWork.
-Once you start making money, start investing in inbound leads since you don’t want to put all your eggs in one basket.
+Once you start making money, invest in inbound leads since you don’t want to put all your eggs in one basket.
 At Become a Writer Today, we’ve regularly sourced freelance writers on this site, as have many entrepreneurs running content publishing businesses.

 Fiverr is a global online marketplace where buyers and sellers of various services come together and trade.
 Services that you’ll find on Fiverr include;